Morpheu5/TheFAQ-content/content/mythology/jesus-horus-mithra-krishna-dionysus.md

 * They were both announced by a comet.
 False: there is no reference to a comet in any Mithraic myth.
 * They both had twelve followers.
 False: in the Persian myth, Mithra had one companion.
 In the Roman myth, he had two companions: Cautes and Cautopates [MithraTertullian]
 * They both performed miracles.
 True.
 Duh.
 * They were both dead for three days and rose back.
-False: fhere is absolutely no reference to Mithra's death in the Mithraic mythology.
+False: there is absolutely no reference to Mithra's death in the Mithraic mythology.

 ## Krishna